ministryofjustice/mkdocs-tech-docs-template/docs/setup/customise.md

     favicon: favicons/moj.ico
 ```

-Alternatively you can add the images to the `docs/assets` directory in your own repository and specify the path for example:
+Alternatively, you can add images to the `docs/assets` directory in your own repository and specify the path, for example:

 ```
 theme: